USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/qualifications.md

 Tells the job seeker if there are education requirements or if education can replace experience.

-The education section will always appear.
+**Education** will always appear.
 If you do not enter any text in this field, the header will still display.
 If the job does not have education requirements, enter "None" or “There are no education requirements.”

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">